Trade What Actually Moves Price.

 - 10 period EMA — micro-trend direction and early momentum cue

-- 20 period Moving Average — trigger line for momentum shifts/rejections
+- 20 period Moving Average — trigger line for momentum shifts and rejections

-- 50 period Moving Average — core equilibrium/pullback zone
+- 50 period Moving Average — core equilibrium and pullback zone

 - VWAP — real-time fair value benchmark used by institutions

-- 200 period Moving Average — institutional magnet/major imbalance
+- 200 period Moving Average — institutional magnet and major imbalance zone

 We don’t chase gambler breakouts.